kristopherjohnson/cxxforth/cxxforth.cpp.md

 input buffer, I use a `string` so I don't need to worry about memory management.

-Note that while this is a `std:string`, its format is not a typical strings.
+Note that while this is a `std:string`, its format is not that of a typical C++ string.
 The buffer returned by `WORD` has the word length as its first character.
 That is, it is a Forth _counted string_.

     string wordBuffer;